Rokutann/nalist.el/README.md

 ### nalist-copy `(nalist-old nalist-new &key shallow)`

-Create NALIST-NEW by SHALLOW or deep copying NALIST-OLD.
+Copy and bind the content of NALIST-OLD to NALIST-NEW.

-Shallow-copy the content of NALIST-NEW if SHALLOW is non-nil, otherwise deep-copy it.
+This macro uses shallow-copy if SHALLOW is non-nil, otherwise it uses deep-copy.

 (fn NALIST-OLD NALIST-NEW &key SHALLOW)